 Authors publishing in Laboratory Phonology face no financial charges for the publication of their article.
-Those authors who have access to funds earmarked for Article Processing Charges (via a research grant or through their institution) will be asked to use those funds to cover the £300 APCs of their publication in Laboratory Phonology.
-Authors without access to such funds should indicate so during the initial submission process.
-The APCs for their articles will be paid by LingOA, a fund made possible by grants from the Association of Dutch Universities (VSNU) and the Netherlands Organisation for Scientific Research (NWO), with long-term funding provided by the Open Library of Humanities (OLH).
+Those authors who have access to funds earmarked for Article Processing Charges (via a research grant or through their institution) will be asked to use those funds to cover the £450 APCs of their publication in Laboratory Phonology.
+Authors without access to such funds must contact firstname.lastname@example.org to confirm that they will require the APC to be waived.
+The APCs for their articles will be paid with long-term funding provided by the Open Library of Humanities (OLH).

 The APC covers all publication costs (editorial processes; web hosting; indexing; marketing; archiving; DOI registration etc) and ensures that all of the content is fully open access.
 This approach maximises the potential readership of publications and allows the journal to be run in a sustainable way.